squarfie/Referrred_db_workingrepo/README.md

 cd egasp_project
 python -m venv egasp #or customize the name of your venv

-3. Activate the Virtual Environment
+3. Activate the Virtual Environment:

 Activate the virtual environment.
 The activation command depends on your operating system.

 Windows: